 This is because, according to your model, human rights come from government.
 People only have human rights if their government gives them human rights.

-And the North Korean government never gave its people any human rights.
-Neither did Saudi Arabia.
+Nazi Germany never gave its people any human rights.

 Since they never gave their people any rights, their people never had any rights.